Tigerstaaten/relah/CONTRIBUTING.md

 ### Modify or Create new nodes

-If you want to add a node, create a folder using the same naming conve
+If you want to add a node, create a folder using the same naming convention.

+Please re